LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Can utilize λ for preprocessing (near real-time)
   * Input stream can be joined with a ref table in S3
   * Output results include streams/errors
-  * Can use either Kinesis Data Streams or Kinesis Data Firehose to analyze data in kinesis
+  * Can use either Kinesis Data Streams or Amazon Data Firehose to analyze data in kinesis
   * Pay only for resources used, though that can end up not being cheap
   * Schema discovery
   * IAM permissions to access input(s)/output(s)
-  * For SQL Applications: Input/Output: Kinesis Data Streams or Kinesis Data Firehose to analyze data
+  * For SQL Applications: Input/Output: Kinesis Data Streams or Amazon Data Firehose to analyze data
   * Managed Apache Flink [Formerly Kinesis Data Analytics for Apache Flink or for Java (on a cluster)] :
     * Replacing Kinesis Data Analytics
     * Input: Kinesis Data Stream or Amazon MSK
-    * Output: Sink (S3/Kinesis Data Firehose/Kinesis Data Stream), data analysis via data analytics app, or query data stream via queries (studio notebook)
+    * Output: Sink (S3/Amazon Data Firehose/Kinesis Data Stream), data analysis via data analytics app, or query data stream via queries (studio notebook)
     * If output is S3, S3 Select available to query the output object(s) data
     * Managed Apache Flink provides an Apache Flink Dashboard
     * Managed Apache Flink resultant deployment by Cloud Formation contains a Flink Application (*.jar file based) and the source (Kinesis Data Stream)